hallambaker/Mathematical-Mesh/Web/Guide/account.md

 is of course dependent on authorization by the Mesh Service Provider (example.com) and is likely to require authentication and possibly payment.

-of some form of one time use token to allow binding of a Web interaction providing payment details to the request to bind the account to a service.
+The account create command should support the presentation of some form of one time use token to allow binding of a Web interaction providing payment details to the request to bind the account to a service.